surniaulula/wpsso/readme.txt

 = 4.22.0 =

 (2019/01/31) Added new product attribute name options for WooCommerce.
-Removed the "Create Missing WP Media Sizes" option.
-Added a new 'wpsso_product_attribute_names' filter for WooCommerce.
+Removed the "Use WP Locale for Language" and "Create Missing WP Media Sizes" options.
+Updated the required minimum PHP version from 5.4 to 5.5.

 = 4.21.0 =